SomedudeX/mpeg-convert/README.md

 ```
 ...which will install mpeg-convert and all of its dependencies for you through pip.

 Alternatively, you could also go to the [releases](https://github.com/SomedudeX/MPEG-Convert/releases) tab and find some install shell scripts there (Linux/macOS only).
 They are scripts written very hastefully, and are only meant to be a quick and dirty way of installing mpeg-convert and all of its dependencies.
-If you have some time to spare, definitely clone the repository, review the `requirements.txt`, review the `App/mpeg-convert.py` script, and then install and customize them to your liking.
+If you have some time to spare, definitely use the manual install.
+This way you can not only review the dependencies and script yourself, but also get the latest patches.

 #### Manual